-- Calibration must take place at the same temperature as the wastewater which the sensor will be placed in.
-The calibration will be valid with minimal error for wastewater temperatures $\pm 3^{\circ}$ C of the calibrated temperature. - The sensor is calibrated using Unisense Environment's N_2O calibration kit or similar equipment.
+Calibration must take place at the same temperature as the wastewater which the sensor will be placed in.
+The calibration will be valid with minimal error for wastewater temperatures ±3°C of the calibrated temperature.

+- The sensor is calibrated using Unisense Environment's N2O calibration kit or similar equipment.
 The calibration temperature must be measured with a separate thermometer and this temperature must be entered manually into the controller. - A sensor must be calibrated at least every 2 months or if the wastewater temperature changes more than 3°C. - A graduated beaker is recommended to measure out the 4L of water precisely. - It is recommended to use two insulated buckets for holding the calibration liquid in order to ensure a stable temperature.
-By having one bucket for the zero solution and one for the standard, one can also perform the calibration of two sensors in a row using only one standard ampule.
+By having one bucket for the zero solution and one for the standard, one can also perform the calibration of two sensors in a row using only one standard ampule. - Furthermore, a digital thermometer is recommended for calibration.